AceBlazer/react-native-ultimate-starter/README.md

+this project can be initiated by ace-rn CLI (link)

 * pattern:
 call service from ui => service calls thunk and updates store (no return: no side effects, one source of truth: store) => ui uses selector (middlewares work in between)